Published February 2021; reviewed Jnauary 2023

 - Determine appropriate indications and contraindications for a steroid injection of the subacromial space.

-- Perform all critical steps of a steroid injection in the shoulder (accept needle insertion) using a high-fidelity simulation-based training with directly observed instruction.
+- Perform all critical steps of a subacromial steroid injection (except needle insertion) using a high-fidelity simulation-based training under direct preceptor observation.

-- Perform all critical steps of a steroid injection of the shoulder in a clinical environment under preceptor supervision.
+- Perform all critical steps of a subacromial steroid injection in a clinical environment under direct preceptor observation.

 After the supplies are prepped, we supervise the correct identification and marking of the scapular spine and lateral margin of the acromion.
-We have them draw two straight and connecting lines to identify the posterior-lateral point of the acromion.
-Then identify the insertion point 2cm below that point.
+Learners will draw two straight and connecting lines to identify the posterior-lateral point of the acromion.
+Then identify the insertion roughly 1-2cm below that point in a recess with minimally palpable muscle or tendons.
 After the site is correctly marked, the learner will sterilize the site using the scrub technique (30 seconds).
 Then, while using their non-dominant hand to stabilize and support the patient's shoulder, they will use the capped injection needle to demonstrate their preferred approach to the injection site.
-After providing feedback on the trajectory, the learner verbalizes the next steps of the procedure, to its completion by placing a bandaid over the marked site.
+Their approach should angled under the acromion and slightly cephalad toward the coracoid process.
+After providing feedback on the trajectory, the learner verbalizes the remaining steps of the procedure.

-The day before you plan to do an in-person procedure training ask your learners to:
+The day before you plan to do an in-person procedure training ask your trainees to review:

 Lidocaine 1% (5cc)